gammasim/simtools/database_scripts/README.md

 ## Running a local copy of the model parameter database

-The model parameter database is a mongoDB instance running on a server at DESY.
+The production version of model-parameter database is a mongoDB instance running on a server at DESY.
 For testing and development, it might be useful to work with a local copy of the database.

-**The following steps are "experimental" and need further testing.**
+The following scripts allow to setup and fill a local database running in a container.

-### Startup and configure local data base instance
+### Startup and configure local database instance

 The scripts `setup_local_db.sh` generates a local database instance in a container:

 * downloads a mongoDB docker image
 * starts a container with the image and initialize a new database
-* add a user 'api' with 'readWrite' role
+* add a user with 'readWrite' role

-Note that for unknown reason, the script needs to be executed twice (!!), in case error messages are shown during the first run.
+Note that (for unknown reason) the script needs to be executed twice.

 ### Fill local database from remote DB dump